Introduction / History

 Many Kabyle are searching for answers beyond Muslim fundamentalism.
 Those in North Africa do not have the freedom to follow Christianity, but those in France do.
 Although a number have responded to recent Christian programs produced in France, there are still many who remain unreached.

-The New Testament and the Jesus film are available to the Kabyle in their own language.
+The full Bible and the Jesus film are available to the Kabyle in their own language.
 However, the stronghold of Islam must first be broken through prayer before this people can be reached with the Gospel.

 Prayer PointsView Berber, Kabyle in all countries.